Topiary (hacktivist)

-Jake Leslie Davis (born 27 October 1992), best known by his online pseudonym Topiary, is a British hacktivist.
+Jake Leslie Davis (born 27 October 1992), known professionally as Topiary, is a British hacktivist.
 He has worked with Anonymous, LulzSec, and other similar groups.
 He was an associate of the Internet group Anonymous, which has publicly claimed various online attacks, including hacking HBGary, Westboro Baptist Church, and Gawker.
 They have also claimed responsibility for the defacing of government websites in countries such as Zimbabwe, Syria, Tunisia, Ireland, and Egypt.

 After serving his time and staying off the Internet for two years, Jake Davis is now a security researcher, disclosing bugs to corporations as a part of their bounty programs.

 Anonymous

 Davis was a member of hacker collective Anonymous, where he was involved in the attack on HBGary in response to Aaron Barr, then CEO of the organization, claiming to have unmasked various members of Anonymous.
 The stolen HBGary emails were published and the small team who had been responsible splintered from Anonymous calling itself LulzSec.